Skip to content

 Translations missing?
 Help us out, it takes only 5 minutes

-Material for MkDocs relies on outside contributions for adding and updating translations for the almost 60 languages it supports.
+Material for MkDocs relies on outside contributions for adding and updating translations for the more than 60 languages it supports.
 If your language shows that some translations are missing, click on the link to add them.
 If your language is not in the list, click here to add a new language.

 Site language selector